Snowyblack58/CSO/README.md

 # CSO
 The Cavalier Symphony Orchestra website
+Currently under development with a live demo version at cavalierso.com (usr: guest, pwd: csoexec)

 ##What type of users are we dealing with here?
 1. Parents with students not in CSO - how do we get them to push their children to join CSO?